Merging assemblies using ILRepack

 ILRepack is a tool that allows you to merge multiple assemblies into a single assembly.
 This can be useful when you deploy an application that has a few dependencies.
 In this case, you can merge all the dll and the exe into a single exe file, so it's easier to deploy it.
 It's also useful if you create a NuGet package.
-In this case, it allows to remove the dependencies that you don't want to expose to your consumers.
+In this case, it allows removing the dependencies that you don't want to expose to your consumers.
 For instance, if your library depends on

 Newtonsoft.Json in a private method, you can merge this library into your dll to avoid exposing the NuGet package as a dependency of your NuGet package.
 This can prevent some problems if multiple NuGet packages depend on different versions of

-Using ILRepack to merge assemblies as an MSBuild task
+#Using ILRepack to merge assemblies as an MSBuild task

 First, you need to install the NuGet package

 <Project ToolsVersion="15.0" xmlns="http://schemas.microsoft.com/developer/msbuild/2003"> ... <ItemGroup> <PackageReference Include="ILRepack.Lib.MSBuild.Task" Version="2.0.16" /> <PackageReference Include="Newtonsoft.Json" Version="12.0.1" PrivateAssets="all" /> </ItemGroup> ... </Project>

 Then, you can add the repack target in a file named

 ILRepack.targets.
 To merge assemblies you have to declare all the files you want to combine using the